apache/kvrocks-website/community/contributing.md

 We suggest you to choose a reviewer recommended by GitHub based on code snippets you modified, or some active community members (which can be found in the [Community](index.md#people) page).
 After one or more committers have approved your PR and the rest of the community has no objections, congratulations, your PR will be merged into the main branch as soon as possible.

-## Submit Patches to Document or Project Website
+## Submit patches to document or project website

 Contributions to the documentation and the project website are strongly encouraged, as they are often much less frequent.
 The source code for both can be found in [apache/incubator-kvrocks-website](https://github.com/apache/incubator-kvrocks-website) repository, with the documentation written in Markdown format and the website based on Docusaurus.